watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/cartfile.png" width="400">

 4) Run "carthage update --platform iOS" from the command line at the root of the project.
-The off chance you receive a compile failure for framework AlamofireObjectMapper so just rerun the carthage update command another time.
+If you receive a compile failure for the framework AlamofireObjectMapper, run "carthage update" again.

 <img src="./images/runCarthage.png" width="500">

-5) Create group in Xcode called Frameworks
+5) Create new Group in your Xcode project and call it "Frameworks".

 <img src="./images/NewGroup.png" width="300">

-6) Select all files in the carthage/build/ios/*.framworks except for **Nimble** and drag-and-drop into the frameworks group but please **make sure** to deselect copy items
+6) Select all the .framework files in the carthage/build/ios/ directory except for **Nimble**.
+Drag-and-drop into the frameworks group but please **make sure** to deselect copy items

 <img src="./images/frameworksInGroup.png" width="300">